The GLF Primary Science Cluster

 Salfords Primary School

-Glynn Secondary School (Part of the network in a support role)
+Glynn Secondary School (Part of the cluster’s network)

-Members of the Network will be committed to the following important aims:
+The Members of the Network are be committed to the following important aims:

 - To raise the profile of Science across GLF schools to ensure that it receives the time, focus and support it deserves.